 I think all owners should evaluate the importance of creating an office that feels like a home away from home.
 Us business owners need to really evaluate how employees go about using their days.

-As designers, as well as business owners, both Miranda and I wanted to build unique spaces throughout our office for everyone to use.
+As a designer, as well as a business owner, I wanted to build unique spaces throughout our office for everyone to use.
 Common spaces with comfy chairs, large tables, natural light, room to stand up while working, outdoor seating with shade.
 Shared spaces that are welcoming to use.
 We want our employees to love to be here and to feel like it’s really comfortable.
 It’s functional.
 It’s nice.
 It’s bright.
 It’s airy.
-Miranda and I used to laugh saying our office mostly likely will be nicer than most of our homes.
+I used to laugh saying our office mostly likely will be nicer than most of our homes.
 And in that way, you feel proud to get to go to work.

 A great example of a company that took this direction is Private Office.
 This client of Duet Design Group, wanted to make sure their employees loved their work space.
 They invested in their office by adding great art, multiple options to sit, comfortable chairs to list a few.
 View the full project here.